 Lake Ingalls is a 9.5 mile moderately trafficked out and back trail located near Cle Elum, Washington that features a river and is rated as difficult.
-The trail is primarily used for hiking, walking, camping, and backpacking and is accessible from July until October.
+The trail is primarily used for hiking, walking, camping, and backpacking and is best used from July until October.

 From Seattle drive east on I-90 to East Cle Elum, exit 85.
 Cross over the freeway overpass and turn right (northbound) on State Route 970.
 Cross the Teanaway River bridge, and in another mile turn left onto Teanaway Road.
 Drive north on Teanaway Road, veering right as it becomes first the North Fork Teanaway Road and then unpaved Forest Road 9737 at 29 Pines Campground.
 Follow Road 9737 about 9.5 miles until it ends at the Esmeralda Trailhead where the trails to Lake Ingalls and Longs Pass begin.